Zuplo

 What is goose?

-goose (yes, that's deliberately lower case) is an impressive AI agent and CLI tool for automating engineering tasks.
-It's completely open-source with no vendor lock-in, supports local LLMs, has extensive MCP (Model Context Protocol) support, and offers powerful extensibility through recipes.
-Whether you're working solo or in a team, goose provides a flexible foundation for AI-powered automation.
+goose (yes, that’s deliberately lower case) is an open-source AI agent built by Block (the company behind Square and Cash App).
+It’s a free alternative to commercial AI coding assistants, released under the Apache 2.0 license. goose works as both a CLI tool and a desktop app for automating engineering tasks — from writing and debugging code to running shell commands and managing infrastructure.
+It supports 15+ LLM providers including OpenAI, Anthropic, and Google, has extensive MCP (Model Context Protocol) support, and offers powerful extensibility through recipes.
+Whether you’re working solo or in a team, goose provides a flexible foundation for AI-powered automation without vendor lock-in.

 Why Use an AI Gateway?